 - A. Lake exceeds the Interim Provincial Water Quality Objective for total phosphorus concentration by meeting both of the following criteria: - i.
-Lake has a measured, 10-year mean for total phosphorus (TP) that exceeds 20 micrograms per litre or if less than 10 years of data are available than mean TP exceeds 20 micrograms per litre for at least five (5) sampling years; and - ii.
-Lake has a measured total phosphorus (TP) value in at least one (1) of the five (5) most recent sampling years that exceeds 20 micorgrams per litre. - B. Lake has a statistically significant increasing trend in total phosphorus concentrations primarily due to human activity based on a method to be established by the City of Greater Sudbury.
-The City will undertake a causal study to determine if phosphorus enrichment is primarily of natural or human origin unless the source of the enrichment has already been established.
+Lake has a measured, 10-year mean for total phosphorus (TP) that exceeds 20 micrograms per litre or if less than 10 years of data are available than mean TP exceeds 20 micrograms per litre for at least the five (5) most recent sampling years; and - ii.
+Lake has a measured total phosphorus (TP) value in at least one (1) of the five (5) most recent sampling years that exceeds 20 micorgrams per litre. - B. Lake has a statistically significant increasing trend in total phosphorus concentrations based on a method established by the City of Greater Sudbury.